 Want your AC inspected by a professional?
 Call Red Cap at (813) 963-3056 (Tampa) or (727) 474-8287 (Pinellas).
 You can also schedule an appointment online.
 We provide same-day AC inspections and repairs.

 Your AC’s evaporator coil is critical to the system being able to cool the air.
 It uses refrigerant, a cold chemical agent that cools the warm air passing over the evaporator coil.

 Unfortunately, the coil can get caked with dirt over time, creating a breeding ground for mold.
 If there’s mold, you’ll smell an unpleasant musty odor.

 The reason a dirty evaporator coil can cause mold is due to:

 - Darkness: Sunlight can’t reach and kill mold since the evaporator coil is in a dark space.

-- Moisture: Condensation (moisture) forms on the cold evaporator coils when warm air flows over it.
+- Moisture: Condensation forms when warm air flows over a cold evaporator coil.

 - Warm temperature (80°+): Warm air constantly flows over the evaporator coil.